When should I take the SAT or ACT?

 There is no one-size-fits-all answer to this question, as it is dependent upon a number of factors.
 However, if you follow our advice below, you’ll be able to determine the right standardized test timeline for you.

 When are they offered?

 Let’s begin by looking at when the SAT and ACT are offered as it will give you an overview of your options:

-The SAT is offered is offered seven times per year: October, November, December, March or April, May, June, and, as of 2017—August
+The SAT is offered is offered seven times per year: October, November, December, March, May, June, and, as of 2017—August

 How do I know which date is right for me?

 At some point in the junior year of high school, college-bound students should sit for the SAT or ACT.
 The goal is to maximize your exposure to a standardized test-relevant curriculum while also leaving yourself time to retake the test once or twice.

 Before deciding when to take the SAT or ACT for the first time, a high schooler should ask oneself the following questions: